Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can open footer links -- Footer links open in a new tab.

-Below are the testing tables for the home page.
+Below is the testing table for the home page.

 | Logged in as  | Login Redirect             | Can Access About Page | Can Access Login | Can Access Logout | Can Access Register  | Card Links                   | Can open Footer Links (new tab) |
 |---------------|----------------------------|-----------------------|------------------|-------------------|----------------------|------------------------------|---------------------------------|